nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `view c`<br>

 #### Viewing all floating tasks
 View a list of all floating tasks in iManage.
-Does not show pending, done, overdue and Today's tasks.
+Does not show pending, "done", overdue and Today's tasks.

 Format: `view f`<br>

 #### Viewing all overdue tasks
 View a list of all tasks iManage.
-Does not show pending, done, floating and Today's tasks.
+Does not show pending, "done", floating and Today's tasks.

 Format: `view`<br>

-### Marking a task as done
+### Marking a task as "done"
 Mark an existing task as "done" in iManager.
-A "done" task gets transferred to the done list.
+A "done" task gets transferred to the "done" list.

 Format: `done INDEX|NAME`
 > * Name is case insensitive.